 Knowledge of the Marketplace

-comparable properties and what they are renting for, and know what the market demand
+Our professional Property Managers are trained professionals who are familiar with comparable Lake Nona properties and what they are renting for.
+They know what the market demand is as well.

 Familiar with Relevant Law